 In 2014, Santa Paula had five active gangs: the Crimies, 12th Street Locos, Crazy Boyz, Bad Boyz, and Party Boyz, with a total of 211 documented gang members.

 I reviewed the criminal histories and categorized the types of arrests for all the gang members.
-You are going to learn in this blog what took me weeks, what percentage of gang arrests are for violent acts and what specifically are the violent acts gang members commit.
+Most importantly, this blog explains what took me weeks to research: the percentage of gang arrests for violent acts, and the specific violent crimes committed.

-I had investigated criminals who were members of organized crime in Los Angeles and their arrest records were nothing compared to gang members in Santa Paula.
-Forget what television has taught you about gang members.
+Previously, I had investigated criminals tied to organized crime in Los Angeles, but their arrest records were nothing compared to those of gang members in Santa Paula Forget what television has taught you about gang members.
 My analysis revealed a very different profile.
 Santa Paula’s gang members weren’t wayward teenagers.
-These were grown men with established criminal careers, averaging 21 arrests each.
+These grown men had established criminal careers, averaging 21 arrests each.
 Gangs and violence represented their life’s work—not some adolescent phase.
-My research identified between 1978 and 2014, the 211 gang members had been arrested over 4,200 times.
+In fact, my research showed that between 1978 and 2014, the 211 gang members were arrested more than 4,200 times.

 As the gangs grew the frequency increased dramatically over time, from one arrest weekly in 1993 to nearly one daily by 2010.
 I wanted to dig into those 4,200 arrests and identify how their behavior translated into gangs and violence.